Abdelhamid-ben/rsi/README.md

 Designed with simplicity in mind, the script utilizes the powerful ccxt library to seamlessly interact with the Binance API.
 The acquired data is intelligently structured into a Python DataFrame, facilitating efficient manipulation and organization of the information.
 This DataFrame acts as the foundation for the talib.RSI calculation, providing real-time insights into the relative strength of the selected cryptocurrency pairs.

 The calculated RSI values are not only processed but also persistently stored in an SQLite database.
 This ensures a continuous and up-to-date record of RSI trends over time.
-The culmination of this data is elegantly visualized through a straightforward Flask web application.
+The culmination of this data is visualized through a straightforward Flask web application.

 The web application, while intentionally kept simple in design, offers a user-friendly interface (responsive and i am not good at web design :P) for exploring and interpreting the RSI data.
 The integration of Flask facilitates seamless communication between the backend and frontend, enabling users to effortlessly access and comprehend the dynamic RSI metrics.